LixxRarin/Hashi-CharacterAI-Discord/README.md

 > The Channel field will be the channel where the Character.AI AI will receive and send messages.

-> You don't need to define a name or profile picture for your bot, Bridge does this automatically! (this is configurable)
+> You don't need to define a name or profile picture for your bot, Hashi does this automatically! (this is configurable)

 ## 🔄 Updating